Back to Blog

 The biggest mistake GCs make is sending the waiver after the payment.
 By the time your sub has cashed the check, their motivation to return paperwork is gone.

-Send the waiver before or with the payment.
+Send the conditional waiver before or with the payment.
 Make it clear that the payment is contingent on the signed waiver.
 This is not punitive — it is just good process.
 Most subs will respect it once it is established as your standard practice.

 Step Two — Make It as Easy as Possible to Sign